BrotherYanny/Artefact-Detection-MaskRcnn/README.md

 # Using a Mask R-CNN to Detect Video-Game Artefacts
 This is code adapted from [Matterport's Mask R-CNN implementation](https://github.com/matterport/Mask_RCNN#readme) to detect Textural Artefacts in Video-Games; in particular Missing, Low Resolution and Stretched.
-Pre-trained weights to be provided trained on samples from the game The Elder Scrolls V: Skyrim.
+Pre-trained weights to be provided trained on samples from the game The Elder Scrolls V: Skyrim, along with the training dataset.

 ## Installation
 Using python 3.7, run